mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-05-23-hierarchical-reinforcement-learning.md

 \end{aligned}
 $$

-for all x ∈ S^+, where \delta_{s’x} = 1 if s′ = x and is 0 else, and where the step-size parameter, α, may be constant or may depend on the state, option, and time.
+for all x ∈ $$S^+$$, where $$\delta_{s’x}$$ = 1 if s′ = x and is 0 else, and where the step-size parameter, α, may be constant or may depend on the state, option, and time.
 For example here, α is 1 divided by the number of times that o has been experienced in s, then these updates maintain the estimates as sample averages of the experienced outcomes.
 However the averaging is done, we call these SMDP model-learning methods because, they are based on jumping from initiation to termination of each option.

 #### Intra-Option Model Learning
 For Markov options, special temporal-difference methods can be used to learn usefully about the model of an option before the option terminates.
 We call these intra-option methods.